-- 2.1.1 The global economy whas been slowing prior to the pandemic, with a downturn in the United States, Eurozone and UK economies.
+- 2.1.1 The global economy has been slowing, with a downturn in the United States, Eurozone and UK economies.
 Forward-looking economic indicators strongly suggest a weaker outlook for economic growth.
-In the UK, uncertainty over the full impact of Brexit is also a key factor.
-At present the consensus of opinion across economists and businesses appears to be for the economy to continue below pre-lockdown levels and to start to improve as the vaccination programme is rolled out.7 The emergence of multiple variants of the coronavirus and its continuing evolution show how precarious these forecasts are, but the Eurozone is also showing signs of economic downturn, particularly in German manufacturing, and the US and China trade position has wide ramifications.
+In the UK, uncertainty over Brexit is a key factor, but the Eurozone is also showing signs of economic downturn, particularly in German manufacturing, and the US and China trade position has wide ramifications.
 This is reflected in the fall in bond prices, with US treasuries and UK gilts generally on a downward trajectory and German bunds at a negative yield. - 2.1.2 The value of bonds directly impacts on the Council's financial position, as Public Works Loans Board (PWLB) loan interest rates are linked to the yield on Treasury gilts.
-Interest rates are low and expected to remain low in the short term at least, with the possibility of negative interest rates still in play.